The K League Guidebook.

 The professional football league has a relatively brief history when compared to some major leagues around the world.
 Established in 1983, the K-leagues existence of 37 years is action-packed with a whole host of events.

 As you can see below, I’ve set up a timeline to go through all the major events leading up to the formation of the K-League.
-Scroll down to see when, and how football developed on the Korean peninsular.
+Scroll down to see when, and how Soccer developed on the Korean peninsular.

 Association football is introduced in Korea.